Danger, Women at Work (August 23, 1943)

 Released on August 23, 1943: (running time 58 minutes) Three war time girls inherit a ten ton truck and decide to go into the trucking business.

 Produced by Jack Schwarz and Harry D. Edwards

 Written by Edgar G. Ulmer, Gertrude Walker and Martin Mooney

-The Actors: Patsy Kelly (Terry Olsen), Mary Brian (Pert Benson), Isabel Jewell (Marie Smith), Wanda McKay (Doris Bendix), Betty Compson (Madame Sappho), Cobina Wright Sr. (Regina North), Addison Randall (Danny), Warren Hymer (Pete Dugan), Vince Barnett (Benny, finance company bill collector), Michael Kirk (Tommy Jones), Lester Dorr (Toby, desk clerk), Forrest Taylor (hitchiker), Herb Vigran (unknown), Gary Bruce (Duke Edwards, gangster), Jack Ingram (henchman), I. Stanford Jolley (Dave Watson), Lew Kelly (passenger), Charles King (policeman giving the driving test), Pierce Lyden (henchman)
+The Actors: Patsy Kelly (Terry Olsen), Mary Brian (Pert Benson), Isabel Jewell (Marie Smith), Wanda McKay (Doris Bendix), Betty Compson (Madame Sappho), Cobina Wright Sr. (Regina North), Jack Randall (Danny), Warren Hymer (Pete Dugan), Vince Barnett (Benny, finance company bill collector), Michael Kirk (Tommy Jones), Lester Dorr (Toby, desk clerk), Forrest Taylor (hitchiker), Herb Vigran (unknown), Gary Bruce (Duke Edwards, gangster), Jack Ingram (henchman), I. Stanford Jolley (Dave Watson), Lew Kelly (passenger), Charles King (policeman giving the driving test), Pierce Lyden (henchman)

 Free Download of the old movie Danger, Women at Work